-- Emollients, like oils and waxes, will help to moisturize the deeper layers of skin.
+- Emollients — These oils and waxes will help to moisturize the deeper layers of skin.

-- Alpha hydroxy acids exfoliate the skin, which enhances its capacity to hold moisture.
+- Alpha hydroxy acids — By exfoliating the skin, these acids enhances its capacity to hold moisture.

-- Products containing hyaluronic acid can help your skin hold more water, which firms and tightens areas of the face, especially around the eyes.
+- Products containing hyaluronic acid — Products that contain this acid can help your skin hold more water, which firms and tightens areas of the face, especially around the eyes.

-- Peptides boost collagen production, which can help slow signs of aging and repair skin damage.
+- Peptides — By boosting collagen production, peptides can help slow signs of aging and repair skin damage.

 While no cream will ever provide the same results as plastic surgery, regular and early use of certain products can help maintain your skin’s tone and suppleness for years to come.